NormanTUD/smartlocate/README.md

 smartlocate "text about cats"
 ```

-and get all `.txt`, `.md`, `.docx` and so on files in which something about cats is written.
+and get all `.txt`, `.md`, `.docx`, `.tex` and so on files in which something about cats is written.
 Currently, document indexing is only done via a full-text search.

 Same for videos and audio files.
 If someone wants to do it, feel free to contribute!